Introduction

 Straight Bar Lacing:

-• Choose straight bar lacing for style and mild pressure.
+- Straight bar for style and mild relief

 Bonus Tip: Elastic Laces